Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/commands.md

 ## `version`

-Returns the version of Terra you're running.
+Returns the version of Daodiseo you're running.

 **Syntax**
 ```bash